yuvanseth/progress/README.md

-# This repo will track my progress from coding nub to ... idk what
+# This repo will track my progress